Do I need to be at that meeting?

-Big problem is that people tend to look at a meeting as a solution to not exactly knowing how to move forward.
-Then they don’t prepare for a meeting correctly — they put a quick agenda together, walk in and hope the solution will show itself.
-But, that rarely works, so a small checklist may help:
+People tend to look at a meeting as a solution to not exactly knowing how to move forward.
+As a result, they don’t prepare for a meeting correctly—they put a quick agenda together, walk in and hope the solution will show itself.
+But, that rarely works.

 Start with a 30-minute meeting